k4y3ff/dynamite/README.md

 =========

 ## To Do
-1. If an added server goes offline, and the controller attempts to set/get a key from that server, the controller should be able to handle the java.lang.NullPointerException.
+1. If an added server goes offline, and the controller attempts to INITIALLY set a key at that server, the controller should send the KVP to another server temporarily.
+That server should ping the other server until it comes back online, then migrate all temporarily KVPs accordingly.
-	- On line 146 of hashRing, need to set a timeout value (need to do this for all sockets, really), then wrap it in a try-catch.
-	- Should add this to all sockets in all files.
-TRY-CATCH ALL THE THINGS!
-		- Probably set the timeout value in other file and read the timeout value from there, so I don't have to change everything manually.
+	- Will need to figure out how to overwrite/merge existing keys later.
 2. Fix hashRing.migrate (see comment).
 3. If you attempt to get a key before adding servers to the network, there should be an error message.
 4. If you attempt to set a key before adding servers to the network, there should be an appropriate error message (other than "false").